smartinez-cellenza/training-terraform-intermediate-labs/labs/CreateMultipleStorageAccounts.md

 > The name attribute of the Storage Account is each.key, referencing the occurence of the item in the set used in the for_each argument

-Run the following commands to deploy Storage Accounts :
+Run the following commands in **src** folder to deploy Storage Accounts :

 ```powershell
 az login